juriad/advent-2020/README.md

 I spent most of the time fighting the language rather than the solving the task.

 The second part could have been harder, I was preparing to implement all-distinct predicate using some advanced techniques, but that was not needed.
 Overall nice task, but way too much parsing using language which is not meant for it (if this was two days ago...)

+## Day 17 - Eiffel

+Eiffel is very interesting language; it has features which are later available in Java.
+I even quite liked the syntax, just commas were problematic.

+Game of Life in multiple dimensions - rather easy but hard to generalize to variable number of dimensions without huge repeats in the code.
+The language seems slow as the task took 47 seconds.

 # Language Pool

 * C++
-* Eiffel
-* Goby
 * Joy
 * PostScript
 * Scratch